jojoakh/Test-your-knowledge/README.md

 >The user has the option to read the rules of the game to better understand the format of the quiz before clicking start quiz.

-> The quiz consist of random questions for all over the world.
+> The quiz consist of random questions from all over the world.
 At the end the of the game, the user must enter a username to view the final scores.

 ![Responsive Mockup](documentation/screenshot-responsive.png)